dennisko762/E-Commerce-App/README.md

 ## Deployed App
 To see the app in action and try it out visit https://webshopfacelift.netlify.app/#/

-If you want to run the app with "npm start" pls remove the "homepage" entry inside the package.json.

-At the moment it seems the application can only run on chrome.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).